awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ## Listener Rules<a name="listener-rules"></a>

 Each listener has a default rule, and you can optionally define additional rules\.
-Each rule consists of a priority, action, optional host condition, and optional path condition\.
+Each rule consists of a priority, a forward action, an optional authenticate action \(for HTTPS listeners\), an optional host condition, and an optional path condition\.

 ### Default Rules<a name="listener-default-rule"></a>

-When you create a listener, you define an action for the default rule\.
+When you create a listener, you define actions for the default rule\.
 Default rules can't have conditions\.
-If no conditions for any of a listener's rules are met, then the action for the default rule is taken\.
+If no conditions for any of a listener's rules are met, then the action for the default rule is performed\.

 The following is an example of a default rule as shown in the console: